neel07sanghvi/Time-Tracker/README.md

-Conversation opened.
-1 unread message.

-Skip to content
-Using Gmail with screen readers
-1 of 975
-(no subject)
-Inbox
-Archit Sanghvi announced a comprehensive employee time tracking system with screenshot monitoring, built with modern web technologies and a desktop application.
-By Gemini; there may be mistakes.
-Learn more

-Archit Sanghvi
-3:19 AM (4 minutes ago)
-to me

 # Time Tracker Application

 A comprehensive employee time tracking system with screenshot monitoring, built with modern web technologies and a desktop application for seamless employee experience.